 How does economics around the globe impact the safety of the food on our table?
 The impact of cost/benefit analysis, risk management, and government regulations are explored.

 If you are new to the Global Food Challenge, register and request the teacher and student guides.
 Once you have completed registration, you will receive curriculum and information on how to submit your student entries for judging.

 Minnesota teachers are invited to submit up to two student entries in each Cargill Global Food Challenge unit to achieve recognition and earn financial awards.
 For each unit, the first place student will receive $200 and the second place student will receive $100.
 Teachers of award-winning students will receive $100.
 Winning entries are displayed on MCEE's website.

-Click here to access the 2017 Project Entry Form.
+Submissions are closed for the 2017 Challenge.
+Submissions for the 2018 Challenge will open in the spring of 2018.
 Each submitted project should have this form as its cover letter.

 This project is funded by Cargill, CHS Foundation, Center for International Food and Agricultural Policy - University of Minnesota, Minnesota Agricultural Education Leadership Council, and Minnesota Ag in the Classroom.